Loris Fortuna

-In 1970, however, Fortuna decided to finally present his proposal of law, together with liberal colleague Antonio Baslini, gaining support from the PCI, the PSI, the PSDI, the PSIUP, the PRI and the PLI, but opposed by the Christian Democratic Party.
-The Radical Party and the left-leaning Lega Italiana per il Divorzio (LID) supported the law outside Parliament.
-The law, which legalized and regulated divorce in Italy, was then approved on 1 December 1970.
-This law is known as "Fortuna–Baslini law".
+Fortuna promoted as first signer the divorce law in 1965 but then decided not to submit it to the examination of the Italian Parliament.
+In 1970, he decided to present his proposal of law, together with the Italian Liberal Party (PLI) deputy Antonio Baslini, gaining support from the PCI, the PSI, the Italian Democratic Socialist Party (PSDI), the Italian Socialist Party of Proletarian Unity (PSIUP), the Italian Republican Party (PRI), and the PLI but opposed by Christian Democracy (DC), which was the ruling party of the First Italian Republic.
+The Radical Party (PR) and the League for the Institution of Divorce (LID) supported the law outside Parliament.
+The law, which legalised and regulated divorce in Italy, was then approved on 1 December 1970.

-In 1974, The Christian Democrats tried to repeal it via a national referendum, but failed, with 59.3% of Italians favourable to maintain the law on divorce.
-During the referendum campaign, Fortuna bound up with Radical leader Marco Pannella, and then joined his party, but continuing to be member of the Socialist Party.
-The support by the leftist parties, most notably the PCI, was instrumental in preserving the Divorce Law.

-Subsequently, Fortuna was a strong supporter and promoter also for the law on abortion, which was depenalized in 1978 and survived to another referendum in 1981.
-He died in Rome, soon after having asked Bettino Craxi for an electoral alliance between the PSI and the Radicals.
+The law on divorce is known as the Fortuna–Baslini Law.
+The DC tried to repeal it via a national referendum but failed, as the 1974 Italian divorce referendum saw 59.3% of Italians voting in favour of the law on divorce.
+During the referendum campaign, Fortuna bound up with PR leader Marco Pannella and then joined his party while continuing to be a member of the PSI.
+The support by the leftist parties, most notably the PCI, was instrumental in preserving the divorce law.
+Subsequently, Fortuna was a strong supporter and promoter for the abortion law, which was depenalised in 1978 and survived to the 1981 Italian referendum.